 Be advised that using any brokerage company to convert your crypto incurs a fee per transaction (1-4%).
 The exchange can be done in two ways: as a wire transfer to a bank account or as a direct cash withdrawal, in which case the fee would be smaller.

 Once you have owned the property for more than 2 years, you can sell it without paying capital gains tax in Georgia.
-However, if you sell in under 2 years, then 20% capital gains tax will be owed in Georgia on any gains above what you originally paid for the property.
+However, if you sell in under 2 years, then a 5% capital gains tax will be owed in Georgia on any gains above what you originally paid for the property.